 But that wasn’t the case.
 Community America differed little from Arrowhead in principle, because it was still a facility being used for something other than what it was designed.

 Flash forward to today: the team has sold out more than 100 consecutive matches playing at a sustainably-sized Children’s Mercy Park.
 More important, though, is the stadium’s emphasis on the fan experience.
 Stadium Journey named it the #1 MLS stadium experience of 2014, while the Stadium Business Awards awarded it Venue of the Year in 2012.
 Years after opening, it still enjoys state-of-the-art status and tours by executives from across the sports world.

 The MLS stadium of tomorrow combines awareness of both the local and global soccer community.
 For global inspiration, the soccer world looks to Europe.
 Our experience designing stadiums for some of Europe’s most prestigious clubs has taught us the importance of organic design that puts the fan first.

 For an example of that philosophy applied to an MLS venue, look no further than Minnesota United’s Allianz Field.
-Set to open in 2019, it borrows from our European projects with qualities like a fully-enclosed roof and stadium skin.
+Opened in 2019, it boasts world-class qualities like a fully-enclosed canopy and dynamic stadium skin.
 By bottling in the energy of a match, fans are treated to a chorus of sound while the surrounding neighborhood is spared of it.

 To learn more about our global approach to MLS stadium design, email Scott Capstack.

 Growth is often at the top of owners’ minds when tempted to go big with seating capacity.
 Here, Minnesota United provides another valuable lesson.
-Allianz Field will open with just shy of 20,000 seats, but has the ability to be sustainably expanded by roughly 5,000 in the future.
+Allianz Field opened with just shy of 20,000 seats, but has the ability to be sustainably expanded by roughly 5,000 in the future.